 Competition is increasingly fierce.
 To stay ahead of the game and reduce their risk, banks need to move fast and leverage the opportunities ahead of them.
 This requires a holistic view of business priorities as well as a more collaborative, customer-centric strategy focused on innovation.

-To learn more about how to digitally transform your trade finance systems and operations, register to read our new report, Banking on Technology to Power Up Trade Finance, or reach out to me via LinkedIn.
+To learn more about how to digitally transform your trade finance systems and operations, read our new report, Banking on Technology to Power Up Trade Finance, or reach out to me via LinkedIn.

 This makes descriptive reference to trademarks that may be owned by others.
 The use of such trademarks herein is not an assertion of ownership of such trademarks by Accenture and is not intended to represent or imply the existence of an association between Accenture and the lawful owners of such trademarks.